islamazhar/MIGP_python/README.md

 <h1 align="center">MIGP (Might I Get Pwned)</h1>

 ## Description
-MIGP (Might I Get Pwned) is a next generation password breach altering service to stop *credential tweaking attack*.
-This repository contains the code we used to for the security simulations and performance analysis, the results of which are recorded in the paper published in USENIX Security 2022.
+MIGP (Might I Get Pwned) is a next generation password breach altering service to prevent users from picking passwords that are very similar to their prior leaked passwords; such credentials are vulnerable to [*credential tweaking attacks*](https://pages.cs.wisc.edu/~chatterjee/papers/ppsm.pdf).
+This repository contains the code we used to for the security simulations and performance analysis of MIGP.
+The paper is published in USENIX Security 2022.
 For details please refer to [our paper](https://arxiv.org/pdf/2109.14490.pdf).

 ## Setting the environment